hellohaptik/docs_haptik/docs/bot-builder/basic/user-says.md

 We built this feature to -
 1. Help users discover the scope of our bot while an user starts typing
-2. Avoid bot breaks as user selects our suggestion than type a random freeform message
+2. Avoid bot breaks as user selects our suggestion than type a random freeform message.
-3. Autocomplete suggestions while user types to improve the message event count.